smcclab/smc-course/_resources/01-faq.md

 Just send [Ben an email](mailto:ben.swift@anu.edu.au) (as described above) and he can begin the process of giving you a permission code.

-### I want to be part of the laptop ensemble in S1 2020, how can I start practicing?
+### I want to be part of the laptop ensemble in S1 2020, how can I start practising?

 Apart from having a look at the material on this course website, the best way is to install some computer music software and start messing around.
 Many of the